Uganda March 27-April 5, 2023

 Aero Beach statues, planes and other weird stuff.
 In the NM Bizzarium series, this shallow beach is fronted by an “airplane graveyard” – two large passenger jets, a huge helicopter, several fighter jets, and a few smaller planes.
 Also are several painted cement figures, and a few animals.
 Free

 Entebbe Zoo (Uganda Wildlife Conservation Education).
-A nice zoo with good enclosures for the “big ten” animals of Uganda, a beach, accommodation. $15 (expensive for a zoo and not worth if it you have seen them in the wild.
+A nice zoo with good enclosures for the “big ten” animals of Uganda, a beach, and accommodations. $15 (expensive for a zoo and not worth if it you have seen them in the wild.
 Most zoos are for children.

 Entebbe Botanic Gardens.
-Seen as a drive through, they have rainforest, medicinal plants, baobab trees, flowers.
+Seen as a drive-through, they have rainforests, medicinal plants, baobab trees, and flowers.
 20,000US.

 Reptile Village.
 A rustic “community project”, there are pythons; cobras (including a gorgeous spitting cobra), mambas, 2 crocodiles, turtles and chameleons (hang rotting fish to attract flies).
 15,000US